nguyentridien040799/docker_boilerplate/README.md

 Supports:

-- Nginx or Apache HTTPd
+- Nginx or Apache2 HTTPd
 - PHP-FPM (with Xdebug)
 - MySQL, MariaDB or PerconaDB
 - PostgreSQL